crownytrex2/antivirus-simple/README.md

-# antivirus-simple
+## HI uhm dont download on a personal pc only on a virtual machine
-fuck uhm its not a vir-
+`ily`